lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 As described in {{Section 5.4 of RFC5652}}, the "content" of a signed-data is the value of the encapContentInfo eContent OCTET STRING.
 The tag and length octets are not included.

-When signed attributes are included, ML-DSA (pure mode) signatures are computed over a DER encoding of the SignerInfo's signedAttrs field.
+When signed attributes are included, ML-DSA (pure mode) signatures are computed over the complete DER encoding of the SignedAttrs value contained in the SignerInfo's signedAttrs field.
-As described in {{Section 5.4 of RFC5652}}, this encoding does include the tag and length octets, but an EXPLICIT SET OF tag is used rather than the IMPLICIT \[0\] tag that appears in the final message.
+As described in {{Section 5.4 of RFC5652}}, this encoding includes the tag and length octets, but an EXPLICIT SET OF tag is used rather than the IMPLICIT \[0\] tag that appears in the final message.
 The signedAttrs field MUST at minimum include a content-type attribute and a message-digest attribute.
 The message-digest attribute contains a hash of the content of the signed-data, where the content is as described for the absent signed attributes case above.
 Recalculation of the hash value by the recipient is an important step in signature verification.